fabiomadonna/C3S2_311_bis_E-Profile/e-profile/README.md

 Each file is scanned to identify “data” blocks.
 Within each block:
 - station and date_valid fields are extracted
 - the block is parsed via data.table::fread
-- variables X1, X4, X6, X7 are retained
+- variables X1, X4, X6, X7 are retained, these are Quality flags applied to the wind profilers' measurements (Spectral consistency, Beam agreement, Vertical coherence, Signal-to-noise thresholds)
-- X4 is filtered for quality control
-- logs count retained vs removed observations
+- only quality-checked measurements a retained (logs count retained vs removed measurements).

 7.4 Parallel extraction
 Files are split into batches and computed with foreach/doParallel.